-Ideally, door locks should also be modernised, but there are ways of going digital even without costly upgrades.
+Ideally, door locks should also be modernized, but there are ways of going digital even without costly upgrades.

-Many properties start their access system modernisation with a single floor or a room category.
+Many properties start their access system modernization with a single floor or a room category.
 This means all guests who use online check-in will always end up there.
-Then slowly build up from there and modernise the entire property.
+Then slowly build up from there and modernize the entire property.

 Also, many options can be combined so that you have a key card with the PIN code, for instance.